 Dead sea scrolls are significant religious literature.
-These are the collection of scrolls comprising more than 800 documents.
+These are collections of scrolls comprising more than 800 documents.
 These are one of the most significant archaeological treasures of the 20th century.
 These are discovered from various sites.
 A great no. and varieties of these scrolls are found in Qumran caves.

 Significance of Dead sea scroll

 Its origin and its writer are still under dispute.
-Scholars clash over the origin and nature of dead seas scrolls.
+Scholars clash over the origin and nature of the dead Sea scrolls.

-Most of the scholars believed that scrolls were produced by the Essenes, a sect of Jews (existed around the time of Jesus).
+Most scholars believed that scrolls were produced by the Essenes, a sect of Jews (which existed around the time of Jesus).
 Essenes believed in rituals and purity which is mentioned in these scrolls many times.
 But this has been challenged by other scholars.

 Another theory regarding its origin is the attack of Romans on Jerusalem.
 Due to this attack, refugees fled and hide these scrolls in various caves.
 And if it is true then it might be possible that these are found in other places also.